Article

 Once upon a time, keeping track of employee hours wasn’t needed — when work was from sunup to sundown.
 Since the start of industrialization and factory assembly lines, however, organizations have needed a time and attendance tracking system to manage employee workloads.

-In this guide, we’ll break down each type of system, from old-school punch cards to enterprise-grade software, and walk you through what to consider before making your next move.
+In this guide, we’ll break down each type of time and attendance tracking system, from old-school punch cards to enterprise-grade software, and walk you through what to consider before making your next move.

 Types of time and attendance tracking systems